Connect with a certified trainer for free

 Non-operative treatment

-Usually, metatarsal fractures are treated conservatively.
-Your doctor will recommend:
+Most metatarsal fractures heal without surgery.
+Your doctor may recommend:

 Surgical Treatment